 They profess their love for our food, our music, our movies.
 They hang out at international places.
 They parrot any English expression that falls into their ears, without concern for context.
 Some go so far as to acquire the most distasteful expat habits, such as showing disdain for the ways of the “locals”.

 I once woke up next to a girl who affected the most annoying low-class British accent.
 She didn’t know many words, but the ones she knew were like bagpipe to my ears.
 She said she took it from her ex.
 She refused to speak or text in Vietnamese, pretending she had forgotten it after so many years hanging out with Westerners (she never moved out of Vietnam).
 I brought her to lunch; she rejected all items on the menu because “I don’t like fish sauce”.
 And she’s from Nha Trang!
 I guess too many years meeting the most ignorant expats while working in a Pasteur Street girl bar does that to a brainless Foreigner Chaser.

 Granted, that was an extreme case on the stupid end of the spectrum.
 But if you look at the sophisticated end, you’ll find ladies with acting skills that can fool any foreigner and even some of their fellow Vietnamese.

-To better appreciate their challenge, imagine you’re a Western woman who wants to marry a wealthy Chinese immigrant (we call them “immigrants” when they move to our countries; we on the other hand are “expats”).
+To better appreciate their challenge, imagine you’re a Western woman, living in the West, who wants to marry a wealthy Chinese immigrant (we call them “immigrants” when they move to our countries; we on the other hand are “expats”).
 You can spend your days in Chinatown, eating their food and watching their movies all you want; you’ll never truly become Easternized.
 Even living in their country for a few years won’t really scrub off the Westerner.
 Same for the Vietnamese Foreigner Chasers.

 If it’s so hard, why would they do it?